jyablonski/go_praq/apuntes.md

 - It generates a pointer to its operand which gives the memory address of a variable.
 - For example, z := &x means "store the memory address of x in z."

+- * is used to declare a pointer type or dereference a pointer.
+- & is used to get the memory address of a variable, creating a pointer.

 * operator (dereference operator):

 - It dereferences a pointer to gain access to the value